About the Geology Degree

-Prepare for a career in energy, resource and environmental sectors
+Prepare for a career as a geologist in energy, resource and environmental sectors

-Geology at California University of Pennsylvania is a wide-ranging, exciting field of study that is much more than the traditional study of rocks and minerals.
+A Geology degree at PennWest California is a wide-ranging, exciting field of study that is much more than the traditional study of rocks and minerals.
 Undergraduates who pursue a Bachelor of Science in Geology quickly discover that geologists provide problem-solving and pragmatic approaches to address the complex challenges of energy, resource and environmental issues.

-Gain a career advantage with Cal U's emphasis on hands-on experience.
+Gain a career advantage with PennWest California's emphasis on hands-on experience.

 Geologists are critical to the identification, mapping and extraction of both energy and mineral resources.
 Geologist work in a variety of environmental roles, including regulatory and research agencies, and private consulting firms.
 They are also integral to developing remediation strategies for impacted lands and water, as well as land development for new construction.

-The goal of the geology program at Cal U is to develop conscientious, analytical and professional geologists who are ready for entry-level positions in environmental, energy or engineering fields or for admission into a graduate program in geology.
+The goal of the geology program at PennWest California is to develop conscientious, analytical and professional geologists who are ready for entry-level positions in environmental, energy or engineering fields or for admission into a graduate program in geology.
 Students take classes from a broad range of sub-disciplines in order to prepare for professional licensure and a diversity of potential career paths.